phdonner/phdonner/raspberry_pi.md

 # Raspberry Pi

-Here I will describe step-by-step how a Raspberry Pi 5 device can be quickly configured to act as village web server capable of publishing both Markdown and regular HTML content.
+Here I will describe step-by-step how a low cost Raspberry Pi 5 device can be quickly configured to act as village web server capable of publishing both Markdown and regular HTML content.